CSIprinceton/workshop-july-2022/hands-on-sessions/day-1/installation-and-dplib/README.md

 The installation methods are thoroughly discussed in the deepmd-kit [manual](https://docs.deepmodeling.com/projects/deepmd/en/stable/install/index.html).
 Here, we will discuss the different options in detail.
-In most cases the easy install procedure that uses the conda package manager is the best option.
+In most cases the easy install procedure based on the conda package manager is the best option and you can also use it in HPC facilities (clusters).

 ### Easy install using conda

+This easy install procedure uses the conda package manager.
+Anaconda is often available in computer clusters, sometimes through [Environment Modules](https://modules.readthedocs.io/en/latest/).
-First, lets install anaconda or miniconda.
+Assuming that conda is not installed, lets go through the installation steps for anaconda or miniconda.
 Miniconda is a minimal installer and is therefore recommended.
 You can obtain miniconda by downloading the appropriate file from this [website](https://docs.conda.io/en/latest/miniconda.html).
 Assuming that you are using a linux command line in a standard x86-64 architecture, you can run: